501Good/barbarisms/Barbarisms.md

     ## data:  barbar_frequency[status == "Big"]
     ## W = 0.37315, p-value < 2.2e-16

 We got the p-value way less that our alpha = 0.05, which means that frequencies are not normally distributed.
-In that case, let's use unpaired two-samples Wilcoxon test to find out whether the means are significanlty different from each other.
+In that case, let's use unpaired two-samples Wilcoxon test to find out whether the means are significantly different from each other.

 ``` r
 wilcox.test(barbar_frequency ~ status, data = barbar_by_status, exact = FALSE)